tomohara97/droplet-in-droplet/README.md

 Python 3.11
 OpenCV 4.6.0
 AICSImageIO 4.11.0
 Library installation should take less than 10 minutes on a standard desktop computer.

+The codes are available under a CC-BY-NC-ND 4.0 International license.
 Kanji Tomohara, 2024